Diagnosing invasive lobular carcinoma

 Knowing if cancer has spread to the lymph nodes helps determine the best course of treatment, including whether you'll need chemotherapy or radiation therapy.

-Chemotherapy uses drugs to destroy cancer cells.
+Chemotherapy uses drugs to kill cancer cells.
 Treatment often involves receiving two or more drugs in different combinations.

 Chemotherapy can be given through a vein, in pill form or both ways.

 Chemotherapy can also be used before surgery to shrink a tumor that is large.
-For women with large breast tumors, chemotherapy before surgery may make it possible to choose lumpectomy over mastectomy.
+For women with larger tumors, chemotherapy before surgery may make it possible to choose lumpectomy over mastectomy.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.